Points mean Pixels

 This was because of the freeness - nature educates us to get free things, so people booked a place and then could decide later if they're coming.

 So, because of this, the next points will be a small amount of £5. £5, I feel, is enough for people to make sure they want to come and means I can pay the speakers their bus fare home.

 To make you feel a bit better, when all the money is in, costs will be covered and the profits will got to a charity.
 Maybe that will convince you to spend that £5, if not, a little more.

 This is the first question I cannot answer.
 I am after a small space, preferably with Wifi and a projector.
 It also, really, needs to be in Brighton.
 If you know of a suitable place, please let me know!
 I am open to any suggestions and will consider anything

 At the moment I am considering mid/end of April, but this is completely down to the venue.
 I will keep you posted though!

 Speakers are the easiest to find.
 Everyone wants to talk and would love the opportunity to give it ago.
 I've (hopefully) already got the speakers lined up.
 The subjects i've got in store for you are range from SEO to Typography and a couple of other winners!

 Where speakers are the easiest to find, sponsors are the hardest.
-All you have to do is ask, but a lot of people say no. So if you would like to be kind and sponsor Points, then please email me.
+All you have to do is ask, but a lot of people say no.

 The hardest question out of this list to answer.
 There are not enough cheap conferences, there are not enough reasons to meet up and learn.
 Meet ups are great and this is just another reason to talk face-to-face about anything nerdy without feeling guilty.
 The thing I love about this industry is that everyone wants to share.
 You spend weeks developing something and the next day give it out for free.
 I love it and I want to give something back.
 Because of that, Points was born.